Where Honest Connection Meets Transformation

 After selling The Homestead 1854 in 2024 and returning to our home state of Wisconsin from Illinois, I continue this work through Mindful Kollaborative Strategies, which I had established well before the sale.

-the work today
+today

 Burnout can arrive quickly and unexpectedly.
 I know this from experience.
 Renewal requires honesty, presence, compassion, and the ability to quiet outside noise long enough to listen to what is true.